Essential Privacy Tools for Therapists in 2026: The Complete Guide

 Proton Drive provides end-to-end encrypted cloud storage.
 Your files are encrypted before they leave your device, and nobody — not even Proton — can read them.
 It works like any other cloud drive: drag, drop, share.
 But with privacy built in.

 Why it matters for therapists: Client records, supervision notes, and assessment documents are classified as sensitive personal data under GDPR.
 Storing them on a platform that scans for advertising is difficult to justify to the ICO.
+Read our guide on Proton Drive for therapists.

 Note: A free tier offers limited storage (1GB).
 The paid plan provides significantly more space and is ideal for storing large video files or extensive case notes.